xzxADIxzx/Join-and-kill-em-together/assets/NOTE.md

 # About
 Notes-instructions on how to correctly import assets into Unity will be listed here.
+*P.S.
+Textures use sRGB color profile.*

 ## Bundle